thebrubaker/colony/README.md

 ```

 ## How to stream the game server

+(There is currently a bug and this is WIP)

 Run the following in a tall terminal window to see the JSON game state streamed at 30fps.